apache/pulsar/site2/docs/admin-api-packages.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 ### List all the specified type packages under a namespace
-You can get a list all the packages with the given type in a namespace in the following ways.
+You can get a list of all the packages with the given type in a namespace in the following ways.
 <!--DOCUSAURUS_CODE_TABS-->
 <!--pulsar-admin-->
 ```shell